merkle-open/SitecoreBlog/docs/_posts/2021-10-13-the-engagement-value.md

 #### Do I have to use the engagement value?
 No, you can always look at each goal separately.
 Note that this might complicate the use of Sitecore Analytics and some other built-in functionality.

+#### What distinguishes the engagement value from classic metrics like visits, pages per visit, visit duration and bounce rate?
+Compared to those classic metrics, the engagement value is much more abstract and business focused.
+While marketers would have to "translate" how these very concrete metrics relate to your business value, the engagement value measures it directly.

 #### I sell 2 products with very different profits.
 How do I reflect that in Sitecore?
 You should define 2 separate goals with different engagement scores that are relative to the business value, e.g., 100 engagement points for the more profitable product and 60 for the less profitable one.